ViPerson95/Training/README.md

 The application will be available at `http://localhost:5000`.

+To register for any event, click the **Register** link next to that event.
+The registration form saves your name and email to a local SQLite database (`registrations.db`).

 The default styles use a green color palette and subtle geometric pattern inspired by Islamic art.

 ## Project Structure